Skip to main content

 const receipt = await publicClient.getTransactionReceipt({ hash: readTx });

-// 2.
-Collect partial decryptions from validators
+// Off-chain/network: collect partial decryptions from validators

 const partials = await consumer.collectPartials({